GsDevKit/GsDevKit_upgrade/README.md

 Perhaps when [Rowan][14] is released the conversion from **GLASS1** to **GsDevKit** will be practical.

-## Upgrade scenarios
+## `upgradeSeasideImage` 101

-There are now three different upgrade scenarios:
+There are now three different upgrade scenarios for:
 1. [Upgrades requiring method recompilation](#upgrades-requiring-method-recompilation).
 2. [Upgrades where session method structure is reset](#upgrades-where-session-method-structure-is-reset)
 3. [Upgrades requiring project reloads](#upgrades-requiring-project-reloads)